MozillaSecurity/ffpuppet/README.md

 Browser Builds
 --------------

-If you are looking for builds to use with FFPuppet there are a few options.
+If you are looking for builds to use with FFPuppet here are a few options.

 ##### Taskcluster

-Taskcluster has a collection of many different types of builds for multiple platforms and branches.
+Taskcluster has a collection of many different build types for multiple platforms and branches.
 An index of the latest mozilla-central builds can be found [here](https://tools.taskcluster.net/index/gecko.v2.mozilla-central.latest.firefox).
 Or you can use [fuzzfetch](https://github.com/MozillaSecurity/fuzzfetch) which is very helpful in automation.

 ##### Build your own

-If you would like to compile your own build instruction can be found [here](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions/Simple_Firefox_build)
+If you would like to compile your own build instructions can be found [here](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions/Simple_Firefox_build)

 Usage